 So you can highlight what you like about the product especially well or why you have just added this product to his shop.
 The whole thing quietly in the form of the Wir-form, in order to distinguish itself from the “normal” description: “Into this part we spontaneously fell in love”, “In the test convinced us the fast reaction time and solid picture quality.”

 With such a rating, you can see that you really know your product, held it in your hands and tested it.
 You can prove professional knowledge and work out the trust of the customer.
 At the same time, the shop gains a more personal touch: instead of working through anonymous manufacturer descriptions, the customer feels a bit as if he is buying in the store.
 This helps in seo strategies for ecommerce sites.

 Introduce an emotional dimension

 Now it goes away from the hard facts.
 Buying decisions are rarely purely rational.
-With the new top or the new hair coloring I want to feel beautiful and desirable.
-For the expensive smartphone, I decide to secure the recognition of my colleagues.
-And I buy this extra fluffy dog basket because I want to sunbathe in the feeling of doing something good to my dog.
+With the new top or the new hair coloring, I want to feel beautiful and desirable.
+For the expensive smartphone, I decided to secure the recognition of my colleagues.
+And I buy this extra fluffy dog basket because I want to sunbathe in the feeling of doing something good for my dog.

 Step one is, then, to put oneself in the customer again: How will I feel comfortable when I have bought the product?